ajavamind/rca-studio2/README.md

 Many thanks to Studio 2 enthusiasts, game programmers and historians, who helped preserve and archive documentation and code, and who wrote 1802/Studio2 emulators.
 Your dedicated work and enthusiasm are very appreciated.
 This respository contains a complete list of games originally developed by RCA for the Studio II and III.

 Special dedication to Joe Weisbecker who started it all.
 One of his goals for the Studio II was computer and programming education.
+My intent here is to continue to extend this goal.

 ## Use
 This respository is intended for educational and historical research.
 Studio II emulation shows how the games looked and functioned during play.